 That restored my faith.
 Ha.

-I also thanked for critical comments, which had stopped me in my track for split seconds.
+I also thanked the person for his critical comments, which had stopped me in my tracks for a few split seconds.

-But I knew then, no matter what, I wouldn’t give up.
+But I knew then that no matter what, I wouldn’t give up.

 4. My Naivety

-One thing in common among a few bloggers/writers I admire is that they’ve been writing like forever.
+One thing in common among a few blogger and writers I admire is that they’ve been writing for what seems like forever.

-Some majored in creative writing and worked as a writer in publishing and marketing.
+Some majored in creative writing and worked as writers in publishing and marketing.